 Justin J. Santolli

-is a litigation associate resident in Fried Frank's New York office.
+is a litigation special counsel resident in Fried Frank's New York office.
 He joined the Firm in 2010.

 Mr. Santolli has litigated a wide variety of complex commercial, financial, and securities disputes at both the trial and appellate levels.
 He represents financial institutions, corporations, and individuals in disputes arising from securities offerings, corporate disclosures, corporate governance, mergers, hostile takeovers, investments, and commercial real estate-related matters.
 Mr. Santolli has substantial experience representing clients in shareholder class action lawsuits and appraisal proceedings arising out of corporate transactions and complex real estate related disputes.